albar965/littlenavmap-manual/en/MENUS.md

 Using `Append Flight Plan` allows to load or merge complete flight plans or flight plan snippets into a new plan.
 All waypoints are added at the end of the current flight plan.
 Then you can use the `Delete selected Legs` and `Move selected Legs up/down` context menu items to arrange the waypoints and airports as required.
 See [Flight Plan Table View Context Menu](FLIGHTPLAN.md#flight-plan-table-view-context-menu).

 All arrival procedures will be removed when appending a flight plan.

+The appended legs are selected after loading the flight plan.

+#### Recent Flight Plan {#recent-flight-plan}

+Shows all recently loaded flight plans for quick access.
+You can clear the list by selecting  `Clear Menu`.

 #### ![Save Flight Plan](../images/icons/filesave.png "Save Flight Plan") Save Flight Plan {#save-flight-plan}